heseltime/daily-reports/README.md

 Let's use the OpenAI python package to call the chat [completion API](https://platform.openai.com/docs/api-reference/chat).
 OpenAI also has a [quickstart tutorial](https://platform.openai.com/docs/quickstart?context=python) about this topic to get you up to speed, with a quick virtual environment/python installation primer included.

+### LLM Point of View/Prompt Engineering

+I chose diligent HR worker-type here but this could be anything you feel like you want.
+I added the important technical detail of not being judgy or providing "all-in-all" type sentences ("All in all, Jack tries really hard") because that is not appropriate for my use case, i.e. the judging is done by someone else.

 ## Here's the Setup :wrench:

 ### Just clone this repo, get an OpenAI API Key and set up a virtual environment for the two external packages used